 If you ask Japanese people where Tokyo’s capital is located, perhaps some of them would not be able to answer, or some would answer “23 wards” or “isn’t it Tokyo?”
 Many people may simply say “Tokyo” and, in fact, many of the maps that students use in schools say the capital of Tokyo is Tokyo.
 Once again, Tokyo is not a city, so how can a prefecture be the capital of a prefecture?
 It would be like saying the capital of California is California.

 The capital city of Hokkaido is Sapporo.
 The capital city of Kanagawa Prefecture is Yokohama.
 The capital city of Saitama Prefecture is Saitama City.
 (It used to be Urawa city, but Urawa city and Omiya city merged and became Saitama City.)

-Interestingly, the Tokyo Prefecture Office say that they often receives inquiries, from people all over Japan as well as Tokyo Prefecture residents, about where the capital of Tokyo is located.
+Interestingly, the Tokyo Prefecture Office often receives inquiries, from people all over Japan as well as Tokyo Prefecture residents, about where the capital of Tokyo is located.

 The official announcement that the Tokyo Prefecture Office (Metropolitan Government) made about the location of Tokyo’s capital is as follows.

 1) It is defined by Local Autonomy Law that the location of the capital, i.e., the location of the prefectural government office, must be defined by each prefecture’s own regulation.

 2) Tokyo Prefecture defines the location of the capital/prefectural office as 2-chome, Nishi-Shinjuku, Shinjuku-ku in accordance with the prefecture’s “Regulation as to define the location of the Prefectural Office.”
 (Ku is the Japanese word for ward.)